Response includes payment instructions — your agent pays automatically

 The @x402/fetch wrapper reads the 402 response, picks a network, signs a stablecoin transfer, and retries with the payment attached.

-The gateway verifies the payment on-chain (or via the facilitator), executes the API call, and streams back the result.
+The engine verifies the payment on-chain (or via the facilitator), executes the API call, and streams back the result.
 The settlement receipt is in the response headers.

 Five lines to make your first paid API call.